Guifamelo/bot_tjsp/README.md

 # bot_tjsp
-Web Scraping para o Tribunal de Justiça Estado São Paulo
+Web Scraping for Tribunal de Justiça Estado São Paulo (São Paulo State Court of Justice)

-Consulta de processos do 1° Grau
+ Consultation of 1st degree processes

-Este serviço disponibiliza acesso às informações relativas à situação e tramitação dos processos de Primeiro e Segundo Grau.
-O acesso aos dados pode ser feito pelo público em geral, sem necessidade de cadastro.
-Existem restrições apenas para a consulta de processos que tramitam em segredo de justiça.
+ This service provides access to information regarding the status and processing of First and Second Degree processes.
+Access to data can be done by the general public, without the need for registration.
+There are restrictions only for the consultation of processes that are processed in secrecy of justice.

-# Consultar por: Ducumento da parte (cpf, rg, cnpj)
+# Query by: identification document (cpf, rg, cnpj)